CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 The following actions may be taken in any order:

  - Store items at a Haven and transfer items between your characters at the same site.
 A corruption check is required for the character giving up an item.
+(See pages XXX-XXX.)
  - Store other designated resources from your companies at sites specified on their cards.
- - Make any of the following company composition changes.
-Company composition changes that you choose to make must all be done at the same time and during this time no other actions may be taken.
 (See pages XXX-XXX.)
+ - Make company composition changes.
+Any company composition changes that you choose to make must all be done at the same time.
+During this time no other actions may be taken.
    - Play a character card.
+(See pages XXX-XXX.)
    - Reorganize your characters at the same site into any number of companies.
+(See pages XXX-XXX.)
    - Shift your characters between being controlled by general influence and being controlled by direct influence.
+(See pages XXX-XXX.)
- - Each of your companies may do one of the following:
+ - Decide whether and where to move.
+Each of your companies may do one of the following:
       - Stay at its current site.
       - Play a new site card (face down) that can be moved to directly from the company’s current site (its site of origin).
 This is called _starter movement_.
 (See pages XXX-XXX.)
+However, two companies at the same haven may not both move to the same site.
       - Play a new site card (face down) and a series of up to four different region cards that connect the current site with the new site.
 This is called _region movement_.
 (See pages XXX-XXX.)
       - Declare movement to join a non-moving company at their (face up) non-haven site card.
 (See pages XXX-XXX.)
       - Declare movement to join a moving company at their (face down) non-haven site card.
 (See pages XXX-XXX.)

+Some cards are only playable at the end of the organization phase but have an effect which depends on the site or site path of a moving company.
+Such cards create an effect which is not declared until the new site and site path are revealed.
+(See Movement.)

 ### Long-event Phase